Skip to main content

 UI interaction (custom JSON)

-Send arbitrary JSON data to UE.
-This is the primary method for custom web-to-UE communication.
+Send arbitrary JSON to UE.
+Primary method for custom web → UE messaging.

 appStream.stream.emitUIInteraction({